-Beginners' Meditation classes are held in Chorlton and at Manchester University.
-Classes run throughout the year during school term times and you may join a class at any time during the term.
+Beginners' Meditation classes are held in Chorlton .
+Classes run throughout the year with breaks for Christmas, Easter and summer.
 A particular teacher takes the class on a particular day of the week, and it is best, once you have chosen a class, to keep to that night.

-*There are no classes on bank holiday Mondays
+**There are no classes on Bank Holiday Weekends

-Weekday evening classes begin at 7.50 for an 8 pm start.
+Weekday evening classes begin at 7.50 for an 8pm start.
 Feel free to join a class at any time, but please be prompt.
-There is no charge for classes but donations are welcome.

 For those who have completed all the stages of the meditation practice, which usually takes 6-9 months, there are other groups and study courses available.

-On the second Sunday of the month, Puja and Paritta chanting is held at the Centre at 11am to which anyone is welcome.
+Everyone is welcome to join us on the second Sunday of the month for Puja and Paritta chanting held at the Centre at 11am .